 TGbe editor: Please make the last two paragraphs in 35.3.18 as follows:

+(#8050, 6220)After an EMLMR STA affiliated with an non-AP MLD transmits an immediate response frame solicited by the initial frame of the frame exhanges that an AP affiliated with an AP MLD is the TXOP holder, another EMLMR STA affiliated with the non-AP MLD shall not transmit or receive any frames until the end of the frame exchanges.
+During the frame exchanges, the other AP(s) affiliated with the AP MLD shall not transmit frames to the other EMLMR STA(s) affiliated with the non-AP MLD.

-When a non-AP MLD operates in the EMLMR mode, after initial frame exchange subject to its per-link spatial stream capabilities and operating mode on one of the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:
+When a non-AP MLD operates in the EMLMR mode, after initial frame exchange subject to its per-link spatial stream capabilities and operating mode defined by the exchanged Operating Mode Notification frame, (EHT) OM Control (#5849) on one of the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:

 —Receive PPDUs with the number of spatial streams up to the value as indicated in (#4425)the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame at a time on the link for which the initial frame exchange was made.